kfear27/CryptoScreen/README.md

 * `$ExcludedShares = @('C:\Share1','D:\DATA\Shares82')`
 * `$ExcludedExtensions = @('*.ext3','*.crypto')`

-Use both if you wish, it will merge them if the file exists and there is data alrwady passed in the array within the script.
+Use both if you wish, it will merge them if the file exists and there is data already passed in the array within the script.

 ### Thanks